 4. Take the Bus

 If you need to travel between downtown Cancun and the Hotel Zone, buses are the cheapest way to get around.
 A ticket can cost as little as $1 USD, and most drivers are friendly and helpful with tourists.

-Restaurants that target foreign tourists tend to be more expensive.
-The best way to save on food in Cancun is to eat at the smaller, more authentic places; you can find some of those around the Parque Las Palapas.
-Aim for the crowded places, they usually serve the best food.
+Restaurants that target foreign tourists tend to be more expensive, that’s a fact.
+So the best way to save on food in Cancun is to eat at the smaller, more authentic places that cater to locals not tourists.
+You can find some of those around Parque Las Palapas.
+Look for the crowded places as they usually serve the best food.

-If you need to buy snacks, go to the local markets and small convenience stores.
-Avoid buying things in the Hotel Zone where everything can be more expensive.
+If you need to buy food and snacks, shop at the local markets and small convenience stores.
+And avoid buying things in the Hotel Zone where everything can be more expensive.

 7. Don’t be Afraid to Negotiate

 If you are booking a tour or buying souvenirs in the local market, it never hurts to try to negotiate the price.
 You may be surprised by what you get.

 Always carry some Mexican pesos with you and avoid paying in dollars.
 Remember that if you pay in foreign currency, you won’t get the best exchange rate for your money.

 Things like sunscreen, cosmetics and mosquito repellent are usually more expensive in Cancun than what you’d normally pay back home.
 So it is always wise to bring your own from home.